davidkorea/AWS/DNS_Route53.md

 ## 1. Domain
 ### 1.1 Register a domain or transfer a domain from other registrar
-- register a domain on Route53
+- Register a domain on Route53
-- transfer from other registrar
+- Transfer from other registrar
-  - nlocking the domain transfer setting in the registrar’s admin interface
+  - unlocking the domain transfer setting in the registrar’s admin interface
   - requesting an authorization code.
   - You’ll supply that code to Route 53 when you’re ready to do the transfer

-If you’d prefer to leave your domain with its current registrar, you can still use Route 53 to manage your DNS configuration.
-Simply copy the name server addresses included in your Route 53 record set and paste them as the new name server values in your registrar’s admin interface.
+- eave your domain with its current registrar, you can still use Route 53 to manage your DNS configuration
+  - Simply copy the name server addresses included in your Route 53 record set
+  - paste them as the new name server values in your registrar’s admin interface

 ## 2. Traffic Flow